 Many couples do not get divorced because it is complicated.
 The issues surrounding assets of both individuals involved and the problems that arise when children are involved complicate the legal separation proceedings.
-There are plenty of reasons that people get a legal seperation and just as many reasons why people avoid getting a divorce even though they do not want to remain together.
+There are plenty of reasons that people get a legal separation and just as many reasons why people avoid getting a divorce even though they do not want to remain together.

 What most people do not realize is that a divorce can be dealt with in many different ways.
-The proceedings can be handled by an arbiter or there can be a court case involved.
+The proceedings can be handled by an arbiter, or there can be a court case involved.
 Deciding what type of help is needed is the first step towards getting the divorce that people need.
 Both parties may want legal representation to make sure that their interests are fairly represented.
 There are no winners in a divorce, but there can be losers if the people involved are not careful.

 People often have the following types of questions: